School Librarianship

 Required Coursework for the MLIS

-Students have the option to complete additional elective courses and earn their ALA-accredited MLIS degree, expanding their career opportunities in the information professions.
-To complete the required 43 units of coursework for the MLIS degree, students add four more courses to the 31 units of required coursework for the CA Teacher Librarian Services Credential – nine more elective units and INFO 289 Advanced Topics in Library and Information Science or INFO 299 Thesis.
+Students have the option to complete 12 additional units of coursework to earn an ALA-accredited MLIS degree, expanding their career opportunities in the information professions.
+Those 12 additional units include nine elective units and the three-unit INFO 289 Advanced Topics in Library and Information Science or INFO 299 Thesis course.

 Recommended Elective Courses for the MLIS in support of School Librarianship: